kpete2017/K-C-Mod1-Project/README.md

 4. In your terminal run bundle install
 5. rake :db migrate
 6. rake :db seed
-7. Finally to run the program type "ruby runner.rb"
+7. Finally to run the program type "ruby runner.rb" and hit enter

 ## Usage Instructions From Main Menu